Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Players can now be stunned.
 Stunned players will not be able to use their abilities.
 - Added an interface to refresh ability cooldowns.
 - Normalized shields taking damage based on the incoming damage.
-- Added Line of sight checks for explosions and other AOE abilities.
+- Added Line of sight checks for explosions and other area of effect abilities.
-- Refactor healing and mana potions.
+- Refactored healing and mana potions.
 (Auto-pot no triggers in the same game tick (faster))
 - Absorption hearts now count towards "Damage Dealt" stats and "Damage Taken" stats.
 - Shield block delay decreased from **5** ticks to **0** ticks.
 - Standardized all armor pieces to all have protection level **1**.